daniCh8/road-segmentation-eth-cil-2020/README.md

 ## Usage in [Leonhard](https://scicomp.ethz.ch/wiki/Leonhard)

-Here is the workflow to use the train the ensemble inside the leonhard cluster.
+Here is the workflow we followed to train the ensemble inside the Leonhard cluster.

 We need to load the required modules including python, CUDA and cuDNN provided on the server: